VisionEval/OSwhitepaper/VEwhitepaper.md

 ### Git

 Git is a distributed version control system.
 Git is *distributed* because every user has a complete copy of the repository.
 Git is a *version control system* in that it tracks the changes to files, allowing useful changes to be incorporated with attribution to the authors.

 At the most basic level, Git manages version control for plain-text files, by tracking changes made at the level of each character in the file.
 For an individual developer working independently, this feature is already useful, replacing the manual 'version control' commonly done by adding "v2" or the date to a file name.
 In Git, the most current version of each file is kept, and a snapshot of the differences with previous versions is also kept.
-Those difference files allow users to examine previous versions of files
+Those difference files allow users to examine previous versions of files.

 Other version control software, such as Apache Subversion (SVN), achieve this type of tracking changes for individual files as well.
 The major difference between Git and other version control systems is the distributed aspect, as opposed to a centralized system.
 In a centralized version control system like SVN, there is a single master copy of a project.
 Each developer has to connect to that master copy, make changes to files individually, and then submit it back to the master copy.
 While one person is working on a file, no other user can edit it.
 For a small group working on a closed-source project, SVN and similar systems serve very well.